Supporting Your Local Salon Professionals Pre & Post Shutdown

 These are challenging times, indeed.
 Much of the workforce in the United States, and beyond, is sequestered in home confinement, and businesses have either shut down or asked employees to work from home.

 One business where its employees cannot take their work home with them is the salon industry.
-Many salons, barbers, and spas have been ordered to close their doors, likely until late-April or longer, or whenever the CDC and other governing bodies feel the COVID-19 curve has flattened out enough to warrant a reprieve.
+Many salons, barbers, and spas have been ordered to close their doors, likely until fall or longer, or whenever the CDC and other governing bodies feel the COVID-19 curve has flattened out enough to warrant a reprieve.

 As we watch our color grow out, our highlights turn brassy, and our haircuts become shaggy, it's easy to long for the next appointment with much anticipation.
 With the influx of people clamoring to have their hair done just remember that the numbers are overwhelming for the mostly small businesses that perform these services.
 As a courtesy to the beauty professionals on the frontlines, consider these things as you emerge from hibernation.